 Whether you are a novice or veteran of the immigration and tax process, reviewing the site in its entirety, and referring back as we update the materials, will pay dividends.
 Changes will be made regularly to reflect new rules and procedural changes at the U.S. Citizenship and Immigration Services, Department of State, and Internal Revenue Service.

-The site is searchable - or feel free to print the text as a resource!
+The site is searchable - or feel free to save or print the text as a resource!
 The site's contents are available in a complete PDF version.
 Also, if you have an RSS reader, add our News page to stay on top of any changes in policy or processing trends as we learn about them.
 We hope you find this site helpful when presenting international guest artists.